 Most of our Hospital covers include the Accidental Injury Benefit.
 Please call us on 13 16 42 for more information.

 A: If you have the appropriate level of health cover with nib, we’ll foot the bill for your ambulance ride.
 For more information about ambulance claiming, see Emergency ambulance claiming.

 A: An accident, in relation to nib Hospital cover, is an event leading to bodily injury caused solely and directly by violent, accidental, external and visible means and which is not the result of any other cause.
 For more information, please see our Policy Booklet.

 Q: Will the Accidental Injury Benefit cover me for any costs that I incur at the emergency department?

 A: No. Because attendance at an emergency department as an outpatient is not classed as an admission to hospital.
 Private health insurers – nib included – cannot cover these costs.
-However, the Accidental Injury Benefit will give you Gold-level Hospital cover for your subsequent stay in hospital.
+However, our Accidental Injury Benefit will give you Gold level Hospital cover for your subsequent stay in hospital.